josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🧠_Psychological_Containment/🧊_glass_box_containment.md

 ## 🏮 Footer

-*Glass Box Containment* is a living node of the Polaris Protocol.
+*🧊 Glass Box Containment* is a living node of the Polaris Protocol.
 It documents the survivor experience of enforced distance — proximity without contact — and frames it as a systemic containment strategy.

 > 📡 Cross-references: